-The kinematic constraint method which uses the impact and release conditions of Hughes et al., [1976] was implemented first in DYNA2D [Hallquist 1976b] and finally extended to three dimensions in DYNA3D.
-Constraints are imposed on the global equations by a transformation of the nodal displacement components of the slave nodes along the contact interface.
+The kinematic constraint method uses the impact and release conditions of Hughes et al. [1976].
+It was initially implemented in DYNA2D [Hallquist 1976b] and extended to three dimensions in DYNA3D.
+This method imposes constraints on the global equations by transforming the nodal displacement components of the tracked surface nodes along the x Indicates nodes treated as free surface nodes contact interface.
 This transformation has the effect of eliminating the normal degree of freedom of nodes.
-To preserve the efficiency of the explicit time integration, the mass is lumped to the extent that only the global degrees of freedom of each master node are coupled.
-Impact and release conditions are imposed to insure momentum conservation.
-The release conditions are of academic interest and were quickly removed from the coding.
+To preserve the efficiency of the explicit time integration, the mass is lumped to the extent that only the global degrees of freedom of each reference surface node are coupled.
+Impact and release conditions are imposed to ensure momentum conservation.
+The release conditions are only of academic interest and were quickly removed from the original implementations.